Clarksville, TN Custom Dental Solutions From Sleep Apnea Treatments To Custom Athletic Mouth Guards

 Why Are Custom Mouthguards Needed?

 It is estimated that mouthguards prevent approximately 200,000 injuries each year in high school and collegiate football alone.
-A properly fitted mouthguard must be protective, comfortable, resilient, tear resistant, odorless, tasteless, not bulky, cause minimal interference to speaking and breathing, and (possibly the most important criteria) have excellent retention, fit, and sufficient thickness in critical areas. ( C. “Types of Athletic Mouthguards” Sports Dentistry, n.d.
+A properly fitted mouthguard must be protective, comfortable, resilient, tear-resistant, odorless, tasteless, not bulky, cause minimal interference speaking and breathing, and (possibly the most important criteria) have excellent retention, fit, and sufficient thickness in critical areas. ( C. “Types of Athletic Mouthguards” Sports Dentistry, n.d.
 Web.
 3 Mar.
 2014.)

 Custom made athletic mouthguards are supplied by a dentist and are the most beneficial of all types of mouth protectors available because they are the only mouthguards that meet the above criteria.
 Custom athletic mouthguards are THE safest way to protect your teeth.

 Sleep Apnea Therapy

 If you’ve been experiencing insomnia, restless sleep, frequent trips to the bathroom in the night, problems concentrating, chronic fatigue, night sweats and/or loud snoring, you could be suffering from sleep apnea.